pattern-lab/patternlab-node/packages/docs/src/docs/editing-source-files.md

 ---

-title: Editing Pattern Lab Source Files | Pattern Lab
+title: Editing Pattern Lab Source Files
-heading: Editing Pattern Lab Source Files
+tags:
+  - docs
 ---

 When editing Pattern Lab you must put your files and edit them in the `./source/` directory.
 This includes your static assets like [JavaScript, CSS, and images](/docs/pattern-managing-assets.html).
 Each time [your site is generated](/docs/generating-pattern-lab.html) your patterns will be compiled and your static assets will be moved to the `./public/` directory.
 Because of this you **should not edit** the files in the `./public/` directory.